ddobric/neocortexapi/NeoCortexApi/Documentation/how-dows-htmclassifier-work.md

 5-7-6-9-3-4-3-4-3-4-0-1-0-2-3-4-5-6-5-4-3-7-1-9-12-11-12-13-14-11-12-14
 ~~~

 The current implementation of the classifier peeks the first best matching one, which is in more complex sequences not a sufficient solution.
+As you see, the '14' was correcttly predicted.
+But '14' after '13' is a different context than '14' after '12'.

 We are considering to improve the classifier to be able to detect more complex sequence.